By Ben Rundle | Portfolio Manager at NAOS Asset Management

-People Infrastructure (PPE) has featured in the NAOS portfolios since its IPO in 2017.
+People Infrastructure (ASX: PPE) has featured in the NAOS portfolios since its IPO in 2017.
 But following an outstanding result for FY20, our view is has improved even further.
 While we were expecting a solid outcome, the result was better than we anticipated, not only at the earnings level, but also their cashflow and balance sheet results.
-As a result, the company is now a 7% position in the NAOS Ex-50 Opportunities Company (ASX: NAC) portfolio.

 PPE provides staffing solutions, so naturally it saw significant disruptions from COVID shutdowns.
 But the sectors the company operates in have shown more resilience than expected, and hours worked have already returned to pre-COVID levels.